Dynamic Placement in Refugee Resettlement: Conclusion

 \section{Conclusion}

 We have developed and implemented algorithms for dynamically allocating refugees in a way that promotes refugees' prospects of finding employment.
-These algorithms are grounded in theory and perform very well when tested on real data.
+These algorithms outperform the baselines, even when taking into account how refugee placement in practice deviates from a classic matching setting.

 While we have tested the algorithms as an autonomous system, the success of \annie{} in increasing employment outcomes in practice will depend on how it performs in interaction with HIAS resettlement staff.
-In \cref{sec:bettern}, we already saw that the allocation decisions of \annie{} can greatly profit from human users providing better estimates of future arrivals.
-Human input is equally crucial in dealing with uncertainty in several other places: for example, HIAS staff might intervene by correcting the arrival year of a case if the Department of State's estimate seems off, or they might increase some affiliates' capacities late in the year if they anticipate that these capacities can be increased.
+In \cref{sec:bettern}, we already saw that the allocation decisions of \annie{} can greatly profit from human decision makers providing better estimates of future arrivals.
+Human input is equally crucial in dealing with uncertainty in several other places: for example, HIAS staff might intervene by correcting the arrival year of a case should the Department of State's estimate seem off, or they might increase some affiliate capacities late in the year if they anticipate that these capacities can be increased.
 By allowing all parameters of the matching problem to be changed, \annie{} allows HIAS resettlement staff to improve the matching using all available information.

 Ideally, the human-in-the-loop system consisting of the matching algorithm and HIAS staff can combine the strengths of both of its parts: On the one hand, the algorithms in \annie{} capitalize on subtle patterns in employment data and manage capacity more effectively over the course of the fiscal year.
 On the other hand, the expert knowledge of HIAS staff enables the system to handle the uncertainty that is inherent in a matching problem involving the actions of multiple government agencies, dozens of affiliates, and thousands of refugees.
-In light of the current administration's plan to increase refugee intake from 15,000 to 125,000,\footnote{\url{https://www.hias.org/news/press-releases/biden-administration-announcements-refugees-are-welcome-news}} we foresee both parts playing a crucial role: the increasing scale of the problem will make data-based algorithms more effective, and human guidance will be necessary to navigate the evolving environment of a rapidly growing operation.
+In light of the administration's recent increase of the total resettlement capacity from 15\,000 to 125\,000,\footnote{\url{https://www.hias.org/news/press-releases/refugee-cap-fy2022-set-125000}} we foresee both parts playing a crucial role: the increasing scale of the problem will make data-based algorithms more effective, and human guidance will be necessary to navigate the evolving environment of a rapidly growing operation.